 An active environment may require using tools that are less necessary in a typical classroom.

-If students change seats frequently, have students place name cards in front of them wherever they sit so that you can call students by name.
+- If students change seats frequently, have students place name cards or in front of them wherever they sit so that you can call students by name.
+DCS Active Learning Classrooms have whiteboard tents that can be used for this purpose.

 Using active learning is more than just taking a lecture-based course and interjecting time for discussion or problem-solving.
 To best make use of active learning and collaborative spaces, class sessions and the overall goals of the course require a rethink.